2022 NCAA Division II Indoor Track & Field National Awards

-NEW ORLEANS – National Athletes & Coaches of the Year for the 2021 NCAA Division II Indoor Track & Field season were announced on Tuesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+NEW ORLEANS – National Athletes and Coaches of the Year for the 2022 NCAA Division II Indoor Track & Field season were announced on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).

 National Men's Track Athlete of the Year

 Trevor Bassitt was named the National Men’s Track Athlete of the Year.
 Bassitt, who hails from Bluffton, Ohio, had a dominant indoor season and capped it off by scoring 22.5 points at the 2022 NCAA Division II Indoor Track & Field Championships.
 He won the 400 (45.36), 60H (7.73) and anchored Ashland’s title-winning 4×400 relay.
 Both of those individual marks topped the divisional chart this season and that 45.36 is rated No. 2 on the all-dates, all-conditions NCAA DII list.

 Berenice Cleyete-Merle was named the National Women’s Track Athlete of the Year.
 Cleyet-Merle, who hails from Saint-Sulpice-Des-Rivoires, France, had a record-breaking season capped with a 14-point effort at the 2022 NCAA DII Indoor Track & Field Championships where she won the mile, placed seventh in the 3000 meters and helped UIndy to a runner-up finish in the distance medley relay with a 4:39 anchor.
 During the regular season, Cleyet-Merle shattered the NCAA DII record in the mile with her 4:31.99 effort at the David Hemery Valentine Invitational and became the second-fastest performer in division history in the 800 meters with her 2:03.89 clocking at the Indiana Relays back in January.

 National Men's Field Athlete of the Year